ccxt/ccxt/wiki/Manual.md

     |   200 | 100
 ```

-Suppose you entered a short position (you sold) at 700 and want to get your profits from a possible price drom below 600.
+Suppose you entered a short position (you sold) at 700 and want to get your profits from a possible price drop below 600.
 You would place a take profit order with triggerPrice at 600.
 For that take profit order either you would specify a limit price or it will be executed at market price.

 ```
     | price  | amount